 Or will you use this client as a guinea pig to test your new equipment?

-The wait staff has no clue because I didn’t really tell them anything that they could use to fill my request!
+The wait staff has no clue because I didn’t tell them anything that they could use to fill my request!
 This happens a lot when clients come to me for websites.
 “I need a website for my business.”
 OK, you may ask: “What kind of business do you have?” or you may ask: “What do you want the site to do for your business?”.
 Most clients don’t know.
 Some will even get upset and say: You’re the web person; that’s why I came to you.

 other IT professionals are not mind readers, and if you as a client can’t explain what you want in a website to one of your co-workers to the point that they can see your vision, then how do expect a person, not part of your company/group/organization to know what you need?
 But once you can describe in detail what you want or even explain what you need the website to accomplish but are short on detail, most professional web designers/web admins